storj/docs/app/learn/concepts/worm/page.md

     system, including required permissions and exclusions.
 ---

+WORM credentials allow uploading new objects, reading and listing those objects, but prevents those objects from ever being overwritten or deleted even if the credential is leaked or stolen.
+This provides protection against ransomware by making the bucket immutable when using the credentials.

 To implement a Write Once, Read Many (WORM) system, create a credential that includes the following permissions:

 - Read